rsmahmud/Anvil-DA/Streamline Device Management with Anvil's Uplink Feature: A Comprehensive Guide.md

     def file_loader_upload_change(self, file, **event_args):
         # Upload file to remote device and handle response

+    def button_restart_service_click(self, file, **event_args):
+        # Uplink code is configured to run as a service.
+        # Execute shell command to restart the service,
+        # It should start with newly modified codes, even registering new callables
 ```

 **Step 3: Interacting with Remote Devices**